SUS offers free treatment for those who want to quit smoking

 Treatment

 In São Paulo, treatment to eliminate addiction to cigarettes takes place in weekly meetings.
 There are three months of care and one year of follow-up.
-The sessions are coordinated by health professionals.
+Sessions are coordinated by health professionals.

 The patient’s motivation to quit smoking, the level of physical dependence on nicotine, the existence of psychiatric comorbidities, and the need for medication use will be analyzed.
 Nicotine patches, chewing gum and lozenge, and bupropion hydrochloride are available through SUS.